ZedLove/zedchat/README.md

 ### Database

 You will need a local [pocketbase](https://pocketbase.io/docs/) instance running with the latest migrations from the `pb_migrations/` directory in this project.
 Data is persisted in an untracked `pb_data/` directory.

+Types for database entries are generated with `pocketbase-typegen` and declared in `src/lib/db.ts`.
+Should you need to re-generate types, use the following command:
+* `npm run gen-db-types`